Mass Appeal (song)

-"Mass Appeal" is a song by American hip hop group Gang Starr from the album Hard to Earn.
-The song reached #67 on the Billboard Hot 100 and #42 on the Billboard R&B chart.
-It was also featured on the soundtrack of the video game Tony Hawk's Pro Skater 4.
+"Mass Appeal" is a song by American hip hop group Gang Starr, released on February 8, 1994, by Chrysalis and EMI as the second single from their fourth studio album, Hard to Earn (1994).
+The song reached number 67 on the US Billboard Hot 100 and number 42 on the Billboard R&B chart.
+It was also featured on the soundtrack of the video game Tony Hawk's Pro Skater 4 and reappears in its remake.

 Background

 According to DJ Premier, "Mass Appeal" was recorded to poke fun at radio when it came to hip hop music:

 "It was recorded as a joke.
 We just wanted to make fun of the radio on what it sounded like to get airplay.
 That’s why I made the background melody real simplistic.
 I was making fun of the radio, but I’m going to make a funky version of making fun of it.
 Everything’s a vision, and your brain has to be that intense to be able to capture that.
 What the radio played, when it came to hip-hop, it sounded too watered down.
 That was making fun of it, but that record did real good for us".